I. If You Need to Calm Down Right Now

 What the evidence does not directly support:

 Practical use: Use 3M Micropore tape or pre-cut nasal-breathing strips.
-A small piece across the center of the lips is sufficient.
-Acclimatize during the day before sleeping with it.
+A small piece across the centre of the lips is sufficient.
+Acclimatise during the day before sleeping with it.
 Apply edible oil to your lips first if you find tape removal painful.

 Contraindications: moderate-to-severe untreated OSA (mouth-taping with severe OSA can worsen oxygen desaturation and is dangerous), nasal obstruction or significant chronic congestion, GERD with regurgitation risk, alcohol consumption before bed, and recent illness with risk of vomiting.
 Consult a sleep specialist before attempting it if you suspect OSA.